kireiiiiiiii/slimecaster/README.md

 <img src="./public/banner.png" style="width: 100%;" />

-# 💚Slimecaster💚
+<h1 align="center"> 💚Slimecaster💚 </h1>

 **Slimecaster** is a fast-paced action game made in **GameMaker Studio 2**, where you play as a powerful slime mage fighting for survival against a rival species of red slimes.

 ## Project Description

 This is a **GameMaker Studio 2** project about a slime mage, battling his rival species — the scarlet slime — to survive.
-The king of this species, the one and only Gravul, King of the Scarlet Horde.
+The king of this species, the one and only Gravul, King of the scarlet slimes.
 The game is built with fun, fast action and magical abilities to keep players engaged in the fight for survival.

 ## Game Overview